Create Your Event Book a Demo Sign in

 The first thing that any conference organizing committee needs to do is calculate the average costs associated with hosting the conference.

-To do that, bring together each chair of your event committee, with specific focus on the finance chair and marketing chair.
+To do that, bring together each chair of your event committee, with specific focus on the finance chair.
 Each should be prepared with a list of expenses they expect to incur throughout the event planning process.

 When choosing your event venue, it’s important to know what the rental includes.
 On top of the fee for renting the space, does the venue charge extra for audio/visual equipment like speakers, microphones, projectors, screens or are these included in the price?
 Does the venue provide tables, chairs and podiums, or are these items that you’ll need to rent separately?